 z/VM provides guest support for High Performance FICON for IBM Z (zHPF). zHPF is a performance and reliability, availability, serviceability (RAS) enhancement of the z/Architecture and the FICON channel architecture implemented in the supported servers and the System Storage DS8000 series.
-See "zHPF" guest support hardware requirements" on page 28.
+See "zHPF" guest support hardware requirements" on page 34.

-z/VM 7.3 provides enhancements allowing guests to exploit High Performance FICON (zHPF) on non-fullpack minidisks.
+z/VM 7.4 and 7.3 provide enhancements allowing guests to exploit High Performance FICON (zHPF) on non-fullpack minidisks.